krummenCode/ElevenCo-Website/README.md

 Reported bugs/fixes will be submitted to correction

 ### About
-Project originated from tutorial 'myTunes', added and changed sections to create ElevenCo website.
+Project originated from tutorial 'myTunes', added my pictures and changed sections to create ElevenCo website.

-ictures used were captured myself.